You can drag me around

 Unlike in roulette, where the house edge is (nearly always) fixed, so it doesn’t matter what bets you make, blackjack is different.
 It doesn’t have a fixed house edge, instead, this percentage varies depending on how well you play.

 That’s why, after learning the ropes, almost every blackjack player starts to wonder about the steps they can take to improve their chances of winning.
 This has led to blackjack strategies designed to make your playing decisions more efficient.

 While anyone who has watched movies about blackjack wants to jump straight into counting cards, walking before you run is better.
 That’s why it’s best to start out with basic blackjack strategy which involves knowing whether to hit, stand, split, or double down for each possible hand value.

-From there, you can work your way up to what’s called “perfect blackjack strategy”.
-This turns everything up to 11, with different plays depending on the number of cards in the deck and the house rules.
+From there, you can work your way up to what’s called “perfect blackjack strategy”, with different plays depending on the number of cards in the deck and the house rules.

 Want to learn more?
 Here’s how blackjack strategy works.